Paperback-iOS/website/src/help/faq/README.md

 ### Where can I find this app?
 Currently an early version of the app is available.
 Check [Paperback Installation Guide](/help/guides/getting-started) to download a copy.

-If you are a patreon, you will receive an email to your patreon address regarding information about accessing Paperback beta through TestFlight.
+If you are a patreon, check the beta [installation guide](/help/installation/beta-testflight/) to install Paperback beta through TestFlight.
+An IPA is also available on GitHub for patrons who would be interrested in sideloading the app throught AltStore.
 The beta version of the application contains many additional beta features which can be used before it becomes available on the public one.

  * [Paperback Installation Guide](/help/guides/getting-started)